Assuming you’ve applied for the game design position you want. you’ll need to pass the game design test before you get offered interviews.

 - If you had to cut another weapon to replace it with your new weapon, which would you pick and why?

-Mid-Level Position Design Test
+Mid-Level Position Design Skill Test

-A creative director hands you the concept for the main hero of an action adventure game.
-Their name is Chef Chette Casserole.
 The key art consists of the chef sitting in front of a fully stocked kitchen full of sharp and diverse cooking tools.
-The director says that the chef will be accompanied during the game by different cooking ingredients brought to life.

 -

-Chop & Cook, the game you’ve been contracted to support, has been required by the publishers to pivot from a game about hunting beasts to cultivating and cooking plants.
-The previous core loop consisted of heading into a forest, hunting a variety of beasts and butchering them for ingredients, before mixing and roasting in camp for nutrition.
+Context: Chop & Cook, the mobile game you’ve been contracted to support, has been required by the publishers to pivot from a game about hunting beasts to cultivating and cooking plants.

 -

-Design the core loop of a farming sim, along with an explanation for how you would expose hooks and integrate it into the reward system of a typical RPG. (jRPG or Action RPG system examples are perfectly fine)
+Context: Design the core loop of a farming sim, along with an explanation for how you would expose hooks and integrate it into the reward system of a typical RPG.

 -

-Choose your favorite major release from the past year.
+Context: Choose your favorite major release from the past year.
 Breakdown what you personally enjoyed and separately, what you believe the core players for this genre enjoyed.

 -